 2.3 The spacing of originals in the layout

 When electricity passes through the copper traces, it will generate heat.
 But such is avoidable by controlling the spacing of the marks.
 Their width needs management.
-Of importance to note is that more comprehensive traces mean less resistance that the current encounters as it passes through the circuit.
+Note that more comprehensive traces mean less resistance than the current encounters as it passes through the circuit.

 2.4 Avoid using a 90-degree angle